IevaBa/Sprint6-FsBrowserPHP/README.md

 ## Launch procedure

 1. Install XAMPP (or other web server package).
-2. Navigate to the directory where you want to have this project saved.
+2. Navigate to the XAMPP => htdocs directory, here you have to save this project.
 3. Clone my Github repository [Sprint6-FsBrowserPHP](https://github.com/IevaBa/Sprint6-FsBrowserPHP.git)

 ![](./img/git-clone.png)